Compensation

 Supplementary route

 This is a potential avenue to increase autonomy, financial loss and care awards.
+You can read full details of eligibility here.

 Who’s eligible for supplementary awards?

-There are four main areas:
+There are five main areas:

 • People who can demonstrate that the financial awards do not reflect the earnings lost due to infection.